jzgi/chainfx/README.md

-# The ChainBase Enterprise Library
+# The CloudUn Enterprise Library

-The ChainBase framework has been addressing enterprise complexity and powering many Web applications in a compact approach.
+The CloudUn framework has been addressing enterprise complexity and powering many Web applications in a compact approach.

-The framwork introduces a new server-side architectural model called contextual Web programming.
+The framework introduces a new server-side architectural model called contextual Web programming.

 * Lightweight -- About 250K in size
 * High performance -- Exploit async I/O, built-in optimized caching.
-* Concise data API -- Same or similiar APIs for operating difference data formats
+* Concise data API -- Unified APIs for dealing with difference data formats
-* Rapid workflow implementation -- The code structure already implies workflow logics, UI can be derived accordingly
+* Rapid workflow implementation -- The code structure already implies workflow logic, UI can be derived accordingly

 <pre>
-dotnet add package Greatbone --version 3.5.0
+dotnet add package CloudUn --version 1.0.0
 </pre>

 # Dependencies